pozi/PoziConnectConfig/~Shared/SQL/M1 P Edits.md

 * is either blank or NCPR, or
 * doesn't exist in Council, or
-* is matched to more than one parcel
+* is matched to more than one parcel, or
+* the property being replaced can be matched to another parcel

 This is a conservative approach that ensures that we are don't completely remove valid property numbers from Vicmap.